 The Brushmo Replacement Toothbrush Head for Phillips Sonicare models has excellent performance at an affordable price.
 It comes with a set of concave bristles that are meant to conform around curved tooth surfaces.
 It fits on at least 13 different Sonicare toothbrush handles, and its cleaning performance is decent.
 During testing, it did better than a couple of name-brand models.

 The caveat is that it doesn't get in between teeth quite as well, leaving some noticeable plaque behind.
+Despite the claim, we didn't find that these bristles were particularly soft.
 During testing, the comparatively thick stem was also noteworthy — it's just more substantial than brushes meant for the Sonicare line, so this is not an excellent option for people with smaller mouths.
-Despite the claim, we also didn't find that these bristles were particularly soft.
 However, if you are a committed Oral-B user and want a solid alternative to pricey name-brand brush heads, this is your best bet.

 The Oral-B Cross Action EB50 is our top toothbrush head for the Oral-B brand.
 What originally seemed like a gimmick turned out to be a practical innovation to the bristle pattern.
 Namely, rather than sticking out of the brush at a 90-degree angle, most of the bristles are oriented, well, differently.
 The circular, oscillating head covers an entire molar with just a slight wrist rotation, and the bristles effectively find their way between teeth at the gumline.
 It is also compatible with most Oral-B handles.